tango-controls-hdbpp/meeting-minutes/2021/2021-01-15/Minutes.md

 Johan Forsberg said he would be interested in seeing some benchmarking results with array types.

-Graziano said that without clustering timescaledb was slower than MySQL and with clustering, timescaledb was slightly faster than MySQL.
+Graziano said, about querying performances, that without clustering timescaledb was slower than MySQL-InnoDB and with clustering, timescaledb was slightly faster than MySQL.

 Damien reminded that automatic clustering and compression is now available for free in the latest timescaledb version.